Employee Expense Tax Deductions

 From Tax Years 2018-2025, you can only claim the moving expenses deduction if you are an active duty military member or if you are an employee who incurred reimbursed expenses dated before January 1, 2018 and did not claim them on a prior tax return.

-If you recently moved to another city for a new job or because your old job is now at a new location, you may be able to deduct your job related moving expenses on 2017 and earlier tax returns.
+If you moved to another city for a new job or because your old job is now at a new location, you may be able to deduct your job-related moving expenses on 2017 and earlier tax returns.
 If you can satisfy the distance and time tests, then your job-related moving expenses might be tax deductible.
 Members of the armed forces do not have to meet these tests if the move was due to a permanent change of station.

-How to Meet the Distance Test
+How to Meet the Distance Test?

 The distance test is met if your new workplace is at least 50 miles further from your former home than your previous workplace from that home.
 For example, if your old job was 10 miles from your former home, your new job must be at least 60 miles from that home.

-How to Meet the Time Test
+How to Meet the Time Test?

 To fulfill the time test, you must work full-time for at least 39 weeks during the 12 months immediately following your move.
 If you are self-employed, the time test requires you to work full-time for at least 39 weeks during the first 12 months and for a total of at least 78 weeks during the first 24 months after your move.
 You can deduct your moving expenses on your tax return even though you have not met the time test by the date your return is due if you expect to meet the 39-week or the 78-week test as required.

-Other Expenses Related to a Job Move
+Other Expenses Related to a Job Move as Deduction?

 Realistic and practical moving job expenses are deductible and include the costs of moving your personal and household items to your new home.
 You can also deduct the expenses of traveling to your new home, including lodging costs.